CheeloHamududu/MerchantCard/README.md

 ## Overview

-The Merchant Card App is a mobile application designed to provide local business owners with a powerful tool for enhancing customer interaction, improving contactless experiences, and collecting product reviews.
+The Merchant Card App is a Web application designed to provide local business owners with a powerful tool for enhancing customer interaction, improving contactless experiences, and collecting product reviews.
 This README provides a guide on the app's creation process and highlights the potential benefits for local business owners.

 ## Getting Started